 What is the Parkinson Association of the Carolinas?

-The overarching goal for the Parkinson Association of the Carolinas (PAC) is to help support people with Parkinson’s disease throughout North and South Carolina, so that they can remain independent and stay active in the community, until a cure is found.
-The organization uses their resources and expertise to support, educate and empower those impacted by the Disease.
-They give patients the tools needed to better manage the Disease and to allow them to maintain the highest quality of life, for as long as possible.
+The overarching goal for the Parkinson Association of the Carolinas (PAC) is to help support people with Parkinson’s disease throughout North and South Carolina so that they can remain independent and stay active in the community until a cure is found.
+The organization uses its resources and expertise to support, educate and empower those impacted by the disease.
+They give patients the tools needed to better manage the disease and to allow them to maintain the highest quality of life, for as long as possible.

 What types of programs and services does PAC offer?

 - Our programs and services provide people with Parkinson’s disease and their families with the tools needed to manage the Disease.
 PAC currently does this in the following ways: